Why This Matters

 The Vote for Kids campaign is an initiative by the independent, nonpartisan organization Westchester Children’s Association that aims to elevate Westchester’s children and youth to the top of the public agenda among candidates, elected officials, media and the general public during the upcoming elections.

 Vote for Kids provides tools to help you – as a child advocate, parent, caretaker or community member – keep children’s issues at the forefront of this election cycle.
-Find out what the candidates have to say about children and youth, become a more educated voter, and help ensure that children’s issues are not neglected.

 What Are The Facts?

 The Vote for Kids fact sheet series aims to help you be a more educated voter and advocate for young people.
 Each fact sheet provides information about a key issue that impacts children and youth.

 - 75% of brain growth and 85% percent of intellect, personality, and social skills develop before age five – before a child ever steps foot in kindergarten.

 - As many as 40% of America’s children start school well behind what is expected for their age.
 Even with high quality K-12 education, these children have difficulty catching up.